-The Group had access to a debtor financing facility of \$1,300,0000 expiring within one year.
-This facility may be drawn at any time and maybe terminated by either party within 90 days notice (note 25).
+The Group had access to a debtor financing facility of \$1,300,000.
+This facility may be drawn at any time and maybe terminated by either party with 90 days notice (note 25).

 Maturities of financial liabilities

 The tables below analyze the Group's financial liabilities.
 The amounts disclosed in the table are the contractual undiscounted cash flows.
 Interest payable on the loan has been disclosed in the table below.